lyokha/ngx-export-tools-extra/README.md

 ```

 Type *PrometheusConf* contains fields *pcMetrics* and *pcScale1000*.
 The
-latter is a map from metrics names to help messages: this can be used to
+former is a map from metrics names to help messages: this can be used to
 bind small descriptions to the metrics as *nginx-custom-counters-module*
 does not provide such functionality.
 Setting descriptions to counters is
 optional.
 Field *pcScale1000* contains a list of counters that were scaled